-- the level of participation – namely direct or indirect holding via related entities of more than 50 per cent of voting rights or capital, or entitlement to more than 50 per cent of the profits of the entity;
+- the level of participation – namely, direct or indirect holdings via related entities of more than 50 per cent of the voting rights or capital, or entitlement to more than 50 per cent of the profits of the entity;

 - the amount of tax paid by the CFC – namely whether the actual CIT paid by the entity or PE on its profits is lower than the difference between the CIT that would have been charged in Luxembourg and the actual CIT paid by the entity (or PE); and

-- non-genuine arrangements – namely the entity (or PE) neither owns the assets that generate its income nor would have undertaken the related risks that generate all, or part of, its income if it were not controlled by a taxpayer where the significant people functions linked to those assets and risks are carried out and are instrumental in generating the CFC income.
+- non-genuine arrangements – namely where the entity (or PE) neither owns the assets that generate its income nor would have undertaken the related risks that generate all, or part of, its income were it not controlled by a taxpayer containing the significant people and functions linked to those assets and risks that are instrumental in generating the CFC income.

-On 4 March 2020 the Luxembourg tax authorities issued a Circular14 specifying the administrative application of CFC rules in Luxembourg.
-With Luxembourg following a transfer pricing approach determining the allocation of income for tax purposes, the Circular provides that the taxpayer needs to have transfer pricing documentation with a functional analysis available on an annual basis and further specifies the content thereof.
+On 4 March 2020, the Luxembourg tax authorities issued a Circular21 clarifying the administrative application of CFC rules in Luxembourg.
+Because Luxembourg follows a transfer pricing approach to determine the allocation of income for tax purposes, the Circular provides that taxpayers must have transfer pricing documentation, including a functional analysis available on an annual basis, and further specifies the content thereof.

 Hybrid mismatch rules

-The rules applied either in the context of commercial or financial relationships between the taxpayer and an associated enterprise in another EU Member State, or in the case of a structured arrangement concluded between a taxpayer and a party in another EU Member State.
+The rules apply either in the context of commercial or financial relationships between the taxpayer and an associated enterprise in another EU member state or, in the case of a structured arrangement, those concluded between a taxpayer and a party in another EU member state.

-If an arrangement falls in the scope of the rule, operating expenses are not tax-deductible in Luxembourg to the extent that they are already tax-deductible in the source Member State, or to the extent that the corresponding income is not taxed in the other Member State.
+If an arrangement falls within the scope of a rule, operating expenses are not tax-deductible in Luxembourg to the extent that they are already tax-deductible in the source member state, or to the extent that the corresponding income is not taxed in the other member state.

-In December 2019, the Luxembourg Parliament passed the law implementing the ATAD II provisions into domestic law.
-The new measures which have amended the existing (ATAD) anti-hybrid rules apply to financial years starting as from 1 January 2020 except for the rules on reverse hybrids which will apply as from 1 January 2022.
+The law of 20 December 2019 implements the ATAD II provisions into domestic law.
+The new measures that have amended the initial (ATAD) anti-hybrid rules apply to financial years starting as from 1 January 2020, except for the rules on reverse hybrids, which will apply as from the 2022 financial year.

 The new provisions extend the material scope of the ATAD measures to additional types of arrangements, introduce the 'acting together' concept and extend the territorial scope to transactions with third countries.

-As a measure against diluting the thresholds determining associated enterprises (25 per cent for hybrid instruments, 50 per cent for hybrid entities), persons acting together must be added together.
+As a measure against diluting the thresholds that determine associated enterprises (25 per cent for hybrid instruments, 50 per cent for hybrid entities), persons acting together must be added together.
 For the sake of legal certainty, Luxembourg has implemented a simplification measure for investment funds.
-An investor holding directly or indirectly less than 10 per cent in the interest of the Luxembourg investment fund and that is entitled to less than 10 per cent of the profits of this fund will not (unless proved otherwise) be considered as acting together with another investor in the fund.
+An investor that holds, directly or indirectly, less than 10 per cent of the interests in the Luxembourg investment fund and that is entitled to less than 10 per cent of the profits of that fund will not (unless it is proved otherwise) be considered as acting together with another investor in the fund.

-According to the wording of the ATAD II provisions and line with the parliamentary documents, the deduction without inclusion must be caused by the hybrid mismatch, that is, the different legal characterisation of the payment in the tax jurisdictions must be the cause of the deduction in one jurisdiction and the non-inclusion in the other.
-If the entity in the recipient's jurisdiction is generally or specifically exempt from taxation or the recipient's jurisdiction applies a territorial exemption (like Hong Kong or Singapore), the non-inclusion does not have its cause in the hybrid mismatch.
+According to the wording of the ATAD II and in line with the parliamentary documents, the deduction without inclusion must be caused by the hybrid mismatch; that is, the varying legal characterisation of the payment between the different tax jurisdictions must be the cause of the deduction in one jurisdiction and the non-inclusion in the other.
+If the entity in the recipient's jurisdiction is generally or specifically exempt from taxation or the recipient's jurisdiction applies a territorial exemption (like Hong Kong or Singapore), the cause of the non-inclusion does not lie in the hybrid mismatch.

 In that context, payments that are deductible in the payer's jurisdiction and that are made to a Luxembourg investment company with variable capital in the form of a reserved alternative investment fund (RAIF) or a specialised investment fund (SIF) may fall outside the scope of the ATAD II provisions (irrespective of how these entities are treated for tax purposes in the jurisdictions of their investors).
 Similarly, payments to a Luxembourg investment company in risk capital may be out of scope.

-Under the ATAD, a transfer of assets by the taxpayer from the head office to a PE in another Member State or in a third country – whereby the Member State of the head office no longer has the right to tax the transferred assets owing to the transfer – triggers, as a rule, capital gains taxation on the asset (i.e., taxation of the difference between the fair market value and the book value of the assets at the date of the transfer).
+Under the ATAD, a transfer of assets by the taxpayer from the head office to a PE in another member state or in a third country – whereby, owing to the transfer, the member state of the head office no longer has the right to tax the transferred assets – triggers, as a rule, capital gains taxation on the assets (i.e., taxation of the difference between the fair market value and the book value of the assets at the date of the transfer).

 The same treatment applies to: